-On this wide area of the hill we found ourselves surrounded by multiple boulders in different shapes and sizes.
+We found ourselves surrounded by multiple boulders in different shapes and sizes on this wide area of the hill.
 These boulders are a part of what is known as the Eastern Dharwar Craton.
 A craton is a piece of the Earth’s crust that has existed as a solid since they were first formed on this planet.
-Since that time they have been pressured and eroded by weathering agents forming somewhat recognizable shapes from our current lives.
-In my opinion this one looks like a burger bread.
+Since then, they have been pressured and eroded by weathering agents forming somewhat recognizable shapes from our current lives.
+In my opinion, this one looks like a part of a burger bread.

-Beside the burger bread rock, this boulder standing on the edge looks like a flying saucer caused by millions of years of erosion by the natural forces.
+Beside the “burger bread” rock, this boulder on the edge looks like a flying saucer caused by the natural forces over millions of years of erosion.
+Don’t you think these strangely shaped boulders have been strategically placed as opposed to hurled as in the case of volcanic eruptions?

-Beside the boulders lies a small pond, said to be created by Lakshman to help Sita obtain water on the hill.
-But it doesn’t fit into the logic of the historical tale, since the brothers Rama and Lakshman never knew about the whereabouts of Sita during the time of her exile.
-Moving on…
+Next to these boulders, you can find a small pond, said to be created by Lakshman, brother-in-law of Sita, to help her obtain water on the hill.
+Logically it doesn’t fit into the timeline of the historical tale as the brothers Rama and Lakshman never knew about the whereabouts of Sita during the time of her exile.
+Honestly many folklores should be taken with a pinch of salt.
+They don’t have any hard evidence as to anything mentioned in the article, but the belief certainly was strong enough to last centuries.

-Below is a cave where sage Valmiki lived.
+Below is a cave where sage Valmiki is said to have lived.
 He performed penances in this cave.
 The mud here is considered sacred and is believed to have medicinal properties.
-Locals collect this mud, soak it in water and then drink that water in order to cure their illness.
+I have heard, local villagers collect this mud, soak it in water and then drink that water in the belief that it will cure their illness.
 It is said Luv and Kush took birth in this very cave.